TOOLS

 Deadlines

-Range of Approval/Disapproval Time
+Approval/Disapproval Decision Time

 Award time varies depending on the type and complexity of the project.
-Most awards are anticipated within 90 days or less after receipt of the application forms and proposal submissions, and relies on the passing of a fiscal year appropriations bill for the availability of authorized funds.
+Most awards are anticipated within 90 days or less after receipt of the application forms and proposal submissions, and rely on the passing of a fiscal year appropriations bill for the availability of authorized funds.

 Appeals